ICube-Robotics/acados_solver_ros2/README.md

 ```

 > [!NOTE]
-> If you are using ros jazzy or later, you might have to use a virtual environment or using the `PIP_BREAK_SYSTEM_PACKAGES` flag.
+> If you are using ros jazzy or later, you might have to use a virtual environment or the `PIP_BREAK_SYSTEM_PACKAGES` flag.
+>
 > Otherwise, you might get the following error:
 > ```bash
 > ERROR: the following rosdeps failed to install